 - -+Vehicle in good condition, few scratches/dents due to normal wear as you would get with any normal vehicle.

-- -+Vehicle has a few scratches or dents visible.
+- -+Vehicle has scratches and or dents visible.
 The grade is usually given to a vehicle in average condition.
-Normally would need $200-$300 touch up work to make mint.
+Normally you would want to spend extra money on repair and touch up work.

 - -+Various scratches and dents.
 High chance of rust/corrosion and would require some work to pass compliance.